 - 6:00 pm—Dinner allows the 1,000+ new cadets to share a meal together.

-- 7:00 pm—Evening study period may include club meetings or Corps-wide events.
+- 7:00 pm—The evening study period may include club meetings or Corps-wide events.

 - 10:00 pm—A bugle plays taps, signifying the sacrifices of others and the end of the day.